jsbaan/jsbaan.github.io/index.md

 background: '/img/bg-index.jpg'
 ---

 Welcome!
-I am Joris and I'm an [ELLIS](https://ellis.eu/) PhD Candidate at the University of Amsterdam.
+I am Joris and I am a PhD Candidate at the [Institute of Logic, Language and Computation](https://www.illc.uva.nl/) at the University of Amsterdam.
-I'm working at the intersection of machine learning, language and interpretabilty, and I'm happy to be supervised by [Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and [Barbara Plank](https://bplank.github.io/).
-I used to work at DPG Media as ML Engineer and team lead.
+I am working at the intersection of machine learning, language and interpretabilty in the [Dialogue Modeling Group](https://dmg-illc.github.io/dmg/).

+I am happy to be supervised by [Prof. Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and [Prof. Barbara Plank](https://bplank.github.io/) and to be part of the [ELLIS](https://ellis.eu/) network.
+Previously I worked at DPG Media as ML Engineer and team lead.
-Check the [about](about) page to learn more about what I do and have done.
+Check out the [about](about) page to learn more about what I do and have done.

-I occasionally write blogposts.
+Occasionally I write blogposts.
 You can find them down below.